JavaScript is required

 Product, materials and composition

-The table below lists the types of products that have been tested and the composition of the core of each product.
+Below lists the types of products that have been tested and the composition of the core of each product.
 The selection of these products is based on what was most commonly found on buildings referred to CSV.
 The composition of combustible material in each product, including polymer and flame retardant content, is shown as a weight percentage.

 Aluminum Composite Panels (ACP)

 The naming convention adopted for the various ACP panels tested revolves around the presence of flame retardant (FR) or lack thereof.
 For instance, ACP-FR70 refers to an ACP panel comprised of approximately 70% FR, while ACP-NFR45 refers to a panel which has approximately 45% non-flame retardant (NFR) filler, such as calcium carbonate.
+For ACP-PE, the 'PE' denotes all types of polymers, with polyethylene being the most commonly present.

 Cladding typePolymer contentFlame retardant contentOther content